Cindy Beale: 1992–1998

 Ian's private investigator, Ros Thorne (Clare Grogan) tracks Cindy to Italy in 1997.
 Ian, Phil Mitchell (Steve McFadden) and Grant Mitchell (Ross Kemp) find her, and Phil and Grant abduct Steven and Peter while Ian claims he still loves Cindy and will forgive her.
 Desperate to get her daughter back, Cindy goes along with him but grows suspicious and calls the police, but it is too late.
 Despite a police chase, Ian brings his sons back to Walford.
 Cindy soon follows Ian back to Walford with her new boyfriend, Nick Holland (Dominic Taylor).
 She takes Ian to court for custody of the children and wins.
 However, while collecting her children, Cindy is arrested for conspiracy to murder when Ian's associates visit Valecue in prison while he is serving a life sentence for murder, and persuade him to tell the police about Cindy's involvement.
 Ian wins full custody of the children and Cindy is charged and remanded while she is pregnant by Nick.
 After realising Cindy is guilty, Nick leaves her without any money for a lawyer.
 In November 1998, Ian receives news that Cindy had died in childbirth.
 Her daughter survives and is named Cindy Jr by Ian, in her mother's honour.
 Custody is given to Cindy's sister, Gina Williams (Nicola Cowper).

 Believed to be deceased, in 2023, it was revealed that Cindy has in fact entered into witness protection from a plea bargain after having made a deal in prison to give information against her inmate Jackie Ford, in order to avoid a prison sentence for conspiring to kill Ian.
 It had failed and led to Cindy having to fake her death to escape Jackie's criminal connections.
 She assumes the new identity of "Rose Sawyer" and marries George Knight (Colin Salmon).
 They have two daughters, Gina (Francesca Henry) and Anna (Molly Rainford).
-Whilst living in Marbella in 2014, Rose leaves George following a heated argument and isn't seen or heard from again for 9 years.
+Whilst living in Marbella in 2014, Rose leaves George following a heated argument and is not seen or heard from again for nine years.